Music Awards Japan

-The Music Awards Japan (abbreviated as MAJ), is a music awards show by the Japanese music industry to honour musical talents from Asia, Japan and the Western regions.
+The Music Awards Japan (abbreviated as MAJ) is a music awards show by the Japanese music industry to honour musical talents from Asia, Japan and the Western regions.
 The awards are organized by the Japan Culture and Entertainment Industry Promotion Association (CEIPA) in collaboration with the Japan's Ministry of Economy, Trade and Industry (METI).
 The inaugural award show was held on May 21 and 22, 2025, at the Rohm Theater, Kyoto.

 History

 On October 22, 2024, the Music Awards Japan were officially announced.
 The awards were introduced to promote Japanese and Asian music on a global stage.
 The five major music organizations of the Japanese music industry, the Recording Industry Association of Japan (RIAJ), the Japan Association of Music Enterprises, the Federation of Music Producers Japan, the Music Publishers Association of Japan, and the All Japan Concert & Live Entertainment Promoter's Conference, founded the Japan Culture and Entertainment Industry Promotion Association, which is responsible for the organization, marketing and hosting of the Music Awards Japan.
 One of the backgrounds for the establishment of this award is to strengthen, to change and to open the Japanese music market for a global audience.

 In December 2024, the six main categories were introduced, and more categories were announced in January 2025.
-The inaugural award show is set to be held on May 21 and 22, 2025, at Rohm Theater in Kyoto.
-On January 15, 2025, NHK was announced to broadcast the second day of the award show, while both days are to be livestreamed globally on YouTube.
+The inaugural award show was held on May 21 and 22, 2025, at Rohm Theater in Kyoto.
+On January 15, 2025, NHK was announced to broadcast the second day of the award show, while both days were livestreamed globally on YouTube.
 A showcase titled Matsuri '25: Japanese Music Experience was announced to be held on March 16, 2025, at Peacock Theater, Los Angeles with Ado, Atarashii Gakko! and Yoasobi performing.
 This is first global showcase to be held prior to the awards to raise awareness of Japanese music artists and the music prize itself.

-In the week of the award show the MAJ Music Week is set to be held including concerts, seminars and conferences.
+In the week of the award show the MAJ Music Week was held including concerts, seminars and conferences.

-On September 15, 2025, they announced that 2026 Music Awards Japan will be held at Toyota Arena Tokyo in Ariake, Tokyo.
+On September 15, 2025, it was announced that 2026 Music Awards Japan would be held at Toyota Arena Tokyo in Ariake, Tokyo.